Conscious Luxury Hotels Where a Greener Lifestyle Meets Utmost Comfort

 Photo credit: Playa Viva

-Guests are also welcomed to be part of the wildlife conservation by becoming a volunteer at the Turtle Sanctuary, a local conservation project that, since 2010, have released over 450,000 baby turtles into the sea.
+Guests are also welcome to be part of wildlife conservation by volunteering at the Turtle Sanctuary, a local conservation project that, since 2010, has released over 450,000 baby turtles into the sea.

 Photo credit: Zeavola Resort